olavurellefsen/nces2020/public/descriptions/about.md

 --Klaus Skytte, CEO Nordic Energy Research

-To read more about this project and access the full report please visit [the project page at Nordic Energy Research’s webpage.](https://www.nordicenergy.org/project/nordic-clean-energy-scenarios-solutions-for-carbon-neutrality/)
+To read more about this project and access the full report please [visit the project page at Nordic Energy Research](https://www.nordicenergy.org/project/nordic-clean-energy-scenarios-solutions-for-carbon-neutrality/).

 ***Acknowledgements***